“What we wear is like a light switch. It turns on and brilliantly illuminates what lies beneath.” ~ Linda Grant

-Today, I am married over twenty years with a daughter in college, and navigating a successful career as an entrepreneur.
+Today, I am married over twenty years with a daughter in college, and navigating a successful career as jewelry designer and entrepreneur.

 With flameworking glass, I instinctively adapted to the craft.
 Now each creation takes on new meaning for one of a kind.
 Each glowing piece is a reflection of the individual who will wear them – colorful, intriguing, complicated, sophisticated, chic.
 I want every customer to feel this was made for me.

 Jewelry is taken to the next level of originality, lampworking my own glass beads to coordinate with Deux-coupage® pendants and custom metal stamping.
 Images, glass, and words connect… complementary, cohesive and creative.

 Melting rods of colored glass, twisting, blending, dotting, and swirling the colors to create unique novelties is very meditative.